gracejupia/hello-world/README.md

 firts repository
 Hello people!

-Teacher Grace here, I'm glas that I'm here. hoping to learn more about programming to collaborate and share works.
+Teacher Grace here, I'm glad that I'm here. hoping to learn more about programming to collaborate and share works with you. god bless all of us.